What Is Your Workplace Love Language?

 Finding Your Workplace Love Language

 Here's how we can adapt the five love languages to the workplace.
-We've also included a few ideas for each to help you get started!
+We've also included a few ideas to help you get started!

 Like words of affirmation in a relationship, continuous feedback and mentorship can provide you the tools, support, and insights to learn more about yourself.
-Through personal revelation and guidance from a mentor, you’re likely going to set yourself up for greater success.
+Through personal revelation and guidance from a mentor, you set yourself up for greater success.